Free GMAT Full Length Verbal Test

 E) The individual in comparison to the family.

-15. Which of the statements is likely to weaker the above argument?
+15. Which of the statements is likely to weaken the above argument?

 E) Crossword puzzles has been introduced as optional “subjects” in secondary schools.

-16. To Adam Smith economics much to each about the creation of wealth but relatively little about
+16. To Adam Smith economics has much to teach about the creation of wealth but relatively little about its distribution.

 A) To Adam Smith, economics was thought to have